 We have been helping sales executives resolve commission disputes for over 15 years.
 We focus on representing executives and employees who are owed sales commissions.
-Call us on NY: 347-305-5294 or fill out a contact form to set up a consultation.
+Call us on NY: 347-305-5294 or contact us to set up a consultation.

 What is a commission dispute?

 Commission disputes often involve former employees trying to recover unpaid commissions.
 Once a sales executive leaves a company, they often have a hard time getting paid on pending deals.
 The story of Gary Linder below will provide insight into how these disputes are resolved.